 Erythrorhipsalis cereuscula, Hariota cereuscula, Rhipsalis saglionis

-Rhipsalis cereuscula is a shrubby to bushy, epiphytic cactus, up to 3 feet (60 cm) long.
-It forms small light green stems crowned with clusters of tiny "rice" shaped joints.
-Erect at first, but becomes pendant as size increases.
-Excellent for hanging baskets.
-Flowers are bell shaped, white to pinkish, up to 0.6 inch (1.5 cm) long and up to 0.8 inch (2 cm) in diameter.
+Rhipsalis cereuscula is a shrubby to bushy, epiphytic cactus with light green stems, up to 3 feet (90 cm) long, crowned with clusters of tiny "rice" shaped joints.
+The stems are erect at first, but become pendant as size increase.
+The flowers are bell shaped, greenish-white, often tinged with pink, up to 0.6 inch (1.5 cm) long and up to 0.8 inch (2 cm) in diameter.
 They are borne from the terminal areoles and followed by tiny, white berries.

 How to Grow and Care